September 2022 United Kingdom mini-budget: The budget

 The mini-budget, also known as "The Growth Plan", was designed to boost economic growth through tax cuts, which would be paid for by increasing the United Kingdom national debt.
 The package, worth £161 billion over five years plus £60 billion for the 2022–2023 energy bills support package, would have represented the biggest tax cut in the UK since the 1972 "dash for growth" budget of Anthony Barber.
 The budget also set an annual growth target of 2.5%.
 The Guardian observed that in spite of the number of measures announced in the statement (which involved much greater amounts than in some budgets), HM Treasury had described the statement as a "fiscal event" because the Office for Budget Responsibility had not been asked to provide analysis of the measures announced.

-The Resolution Foundation calculates that the mini-budget cost the nation £30bn, the Truss government caused roughly that amount of the fiscal hole which the Treasury claims is £60bn.
+The Resolution Foundation calculates that the mini-budget cost the UK Treasury £30bn, the Truss government caused roughly that amount of the fiscal hole which the Treasury claims is £60bn.
 The Resolution Foundation estimates that Truss and Kwasi Kwarteng lost £20bn through unfunded cuts to national insurance and stamp duty, and another £10bn were lost through raised interest rates and government borrowing costs as the markets reacted to the budget.